Why white nationalists are drawn to Charlottesville

 Like many cities, Charlottesville has grappled with what to do with its Confederate monuments -- symbols of the Civil War that represent heritage to some, hate to others.

-In April, the city council voted to remove the bronze statue of Robert E. Lee, CNN affiliate WVIR reported.
+In April, the city council voted to remove the bronze statue of Lee, CNN affiliate WVIR reported.
 It was one of several steps Charlottesville is taking to reduce its Confederate monuments.
 The removal is on hold pending litigation.

 The city became an ideal protest site for white nationalists.